Uvalde school board to consider firing district police chief

 New measures to improve school safety in Uvalde include “8-foot, non-scalable perimeter fencing” at elementary, middle and high school campuses, according to the school district.
 Officials say they have also installed additional security cameras, upgraded locks, enhanced training for district staff and improving communication.

-However, according to the district’s own progress reports, as of Tuesday the fencing had not begun at six of the eight campuses planned and cameras had only been installed at the high school.
+However, according to the district’s own progress reports, as of Tuesday no fencing had been erected at six of the eight campuses where it was planned, and cameras had only been installed at the high school.
 Some progress had been made on locks at three of eight campuses, and communication improvement was marked as half complete for each campus.

 Uvalde CISD did not immediately respond to a request for comment.